aabacus/5mmb_classic/README.txt

 Remove geforce experience!
 Set Read_Toonlist.bat to run as Administrator!
 Set HotKeyNet.exe to run as Administrator!
+10 LANGUAGE SUPPORT: Your GSE macros may get translated, they may not.
+Check when you start leveling.

 1) Unzip contents into your classic dir
 2) Edit toonlist.txt  ... put in your info.
 See toonlist for instructions.